A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Detailed Metrics

-~\\ The enhanced version \( eTaF_\beta \) introduces a length-weighted iterative pruning mechanism to address TaF’s potential over-rewarding of irrelevant overlaps.
+\paragraph{Enhanced time series aware F-score ($eTaF_\beta$)} ~\\ The enhanced version \( eTaF_\beta \) introduces a length-weighted iterative pruning mechanism to address TaF’s potential over-rewarding of irrelevant overlaps.
 This refinement yields stricter and more application-aligned evaluation.
 However, as it inherits the fuzzy zone of length \( \delta \), detailed discussion of its improvement on random-score suppression is deferred to Section~3.5.